 Information on the German Federal Cultural Foundation (Kopie 1)

 The German Federal Cultural Foundation is one of the largest publicly funded cultural foundations in Europe.
-With an annual budget of 35 million euros financed by the Federal Government Commissioner for Culture and the Media (BKM), the Foundation has funded some 4,000 projects of contemporary culture since it was established by the German federal government in March 2002.
+With an budget of 37,8 million euros in the year 2024 financed by the Federal Government Commissioner for Culture and the Media (BKM), the Foundation has funded some 4,000 projects of contemporary culture since it was established by the German federal government in March 2002.
 It is a civil-law foundation with headquarters in Halle an der Saale, Germany.

 The primary task of the German Federal Cultural Foundation is to promote innovative programmes and projects in an international context.
 Cultural exchange and cross-border collaboration are central to its funding activities.
 General Project Funding allocates up to ten million euros per year to support a discretionary number of projects in all artistic fields.
 The Foundation also offers Programme-Based Funding to support larger-scale cultural projects on issues of societal significance, e.g. climate change, digitalisation, structural transformation, diversity, and superregional and international collaboration.
 By granting funding for multiple years at a time, the Foundation provides selected cultural institutions and internationally renowned festivals – so-called “cultural beacons” with a high degree of planning security.